schnell18/play-data-science/README.md

 # Introduction

 This project include a collection of sub-projects to explore data science.
-It includes common data science tools such as:
+It includes common data science tools and topics such as:

 - numpy
 - pandas